-This was not the hike we planned to do.
+This was not the hike we originally planned to do.
 We planned to hike up Swinica via the Zawrat Saddle, but we learned halfway into the hike that the saddle was closed.
 This left us scrambling for another option and that’s when we stumbled upon Koscielec.

 Even though Koscielec was not in the plans for the day it still turned out to be a brilliant day.
 From the summit of Koscielec we were treated to amazing views across the Polish Tatras and even into Slovakia.

 Wooden mountain huts, emerald green lakes, wildflowers and rocky mountain peaks…get ready to explore the Tatras!

 If you are unfamiliar with the Polish language, as we are, a lot of Polish names seem complicated and impossible to pronounce.
 We also had no general idea of the basic layout of the Polish side of the Tatras.
 To help you out, here is a map of where you’ll be going, so when I mention these names, you’ll know what I’m talking about.